Dependence of Dust Formation on the Supernova Explosion: Introduction

 The explosion energy, explosive engine, metallicity, and progenitor mass of the \CCSN\ will all impact the subsequent dust formation history and composition \citep{muller2016simple}.
-Observations of the supernova ejecta probe the detailed composition of the ejecta which, in turn, can be used probe the properties of the progenitor star and the process of the explosion.
+Observations of the supernova ejecta probe the detailed composition of the ejecta which, in turn, can be used to probe the properties of the progenitor star and the process of the explosion.
 After shock breakout, the outflow expands and cools with ionized plasma recombining into the gas phase.
 Gas-phase reactions occur and change the initial abundance of free gas phase species into a rich mixture of compounds \citep{10.1093/mnras/sty2060}.
 At densities and temperatures starting at roughly 5000\,K, condensation nuclei (refractory dust grains) form from the free species available in the mixture.
 These dust grains can be spectrally observed, serving as a probe for nucleosynthetic yields and morphological tracers related to the explosion inside of the star.

 Dust yields from progenitors with different masses and metallicities are still under active study.
 Understanding how \CCSNe\ produce different dust properties and compositions can inform astrophysicists about stellar and galactic evolution.
 Dust formation studies of a limited number of \CCSN\ progenitor configurations have previously been undertaken covering various contexts.
 For example, studies have been done of Population III stars \citep{Nozawa_2013} and the effects of metallicity and stellar rotation \citep{marassi2019supernova}.
-In this work, we extend these previous results to include more progenitor and explosion properties to create a large database of dust formation models.
-Further, we also consider initial conditions that include nuclear burning in the explosion, which can significantly alter the stellar composition and inevitably impact dust production.
+Molecule and dust precursor evolution across stellar masses was investigated in \citep{sarangi2013chemically}.
+This work also used Ni$_{56}$ as a proxy for looking through explosion energies.

+In this work, we extend these previous results to include profiles and yields from high-fidelity CCSNe simulations as our starting point for hydrodynamic and dust formation evolution.
+This suite of CCNSe includes yields of elements formed during the collapse and bounce phase of the explosion, offering more precise initial conditions.
+We also use active hydrodynamics to generate a more realistic temperature and density background, as well as to incorporate the thermal and compression effects of shocks arising from the explosion.

 This paper is constructed as follows.
 In section \ref{sec:methods}, we describe how our \CCSNe\ models are constructed, as well as the dust model we use.
 Section \ref{sec:results} describes our results, including the distribution of dust in the ejecta, the composition, mass, and size of dust grains, and a comparison of different progenitor types.
 Finally, in section \ref{sec:conclusions} we discuss our conclusions and suggest observational applications.